bbaranoff/binding-down-to-gsm/docs/index.rst

 2.2.
 Cell‐ranking inside a given PLMN
 ----------------------------------
--  If multiple cells broadcast the same PLMN, the UE uses “cell reselection” criteria (signal‐strength thresholds and ranking parameters) to choose which one it likes best.
+f multiple cells broadcast the same PLMN, the UE uses “cell reselection” criteria (signal‐strength thresholds and ranking parameters) to choose which one it likes best.
-   If a cell’s PLMN is on the SIM’s **Forbidden PLMN** (FPLMN) list, the UE will normally treat that cell as “barred” and not camp on it—unless it was forced by RRC redirection.
+If a cell’s PLMN is on the SIM’s **Forbidden PLMN** (FPLMN) list, The UE will normally treat that cell as “barred” and not camp on it—unless it was forced by RRC redirection.

 2.3 Forced RRC redirection overrides normal camp rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  When an LTE eNodeB sends **“RRC Connection Release with
-   redirected_carrier_info → GERAN, PLMN = 001–01, ARFCN = 871”**, the
+edirected_carrier_info → GERAN, PLMN = 001–01, ARFCN = 871”**, the
 UE immediately **aborts** whatever it was about to do in LTE (or 2G)
 and tunes to GERAN ARFCN 871 under PLMN 001–01.

  - Even if PLMN 001–01 is not in the UE’s allowed list, the UE obeys the
    RRC redirection first.
 In other words:

    1. **RRC release** → UE is told “drop your LTE RRC and go camp on